 This herb act as a suppressant.
 It suppresses cough & cold conditions.It keeps the respiratory system healthy.
 Used to treat dry cough and sore throat.
 CAC kas shwas har churan has this effective herb.

 It enhances the vasodilatation of blood vessels and maintains circulation to the lungs. it has expectorant, decongestant and bronchodilator properties.
-It rejuvenates the lungs.
-It is also an ingredient of Kaas swas har churan
+It rejuvenates the lungs and prevents it from acute asthma attacks.
+It is also an ingredient of Kaas swas har churan.

 Commonly known as cardamom.
 It is pungent and warm.
 It reduces vitiated Vata and Kapha doshas.
 It shows good results in sore throat, hoarseness of voice, influenza, breathing difficulties, bronchitis and cold.